LaunchSchoolKalisz/Launch_School_RB120/interview_prep/examples.md

 ```

 Many operators in Ruby are originally methods.
 Because of Ruby's syntactical sugar we are able to read them in a more natural way.
 Since these are methods we can override their implementation in our custom class.
 In the above example defining the `==` intance method in the custom class `Person` overriddes the implementation of the method `==` given by Ruby.
 This makes it a fake operator.
 Hence in `line 15` we are comparing the value referenced by the instance variable `@name` in the objects `oscar` and `marts`. `Line 15` can also be re-written as `oscar.==(marts)`.
 This will return and print false.

+## Example 24
+What are the use cases for self in Ruby, and how does self change based on the scope it is used in?
+Provide examples.